 When your PC is restored, try running the Command Prompt.
 If you cannot open and use the Command Prompt, try the next potential fix to resolve the issue.

-Fixing Command Prompt not Working Error
+Fixing the Command Prompt Not Working Error

 Edit Path System Environment Variable